 2. Taiwan

-I am a bit surprised that Taiwan is not rated as one of the top ten safest countries because I feel it is one of the best first-time solo travel destinations for women.
+I am surprised that Taiwan is not rated as one of the top ten safest countries because I feel it is one of the best first-time solo travel destinations for women.
 Previously, Taiwan ranked higher, but the rating fluctuates quite a bit.
 Perhaps it has to do with the risks of natural disasters and other political and economic factors.

 Taiwan is one of the most welcoming countries in the world.
 The little island attracts more than 10 million visitors yearly.
 And it is pretty cheap to travel around the country as well.